 Community clinics are a great place to turn to for either free or low cost health care.
 The centers are located in every state across the nation and the thousands of locations cover the majority of the American population.
-The clinics will usually provide health care regardless of a patient’s ability to pay for their medical bills or whether they have insurance or not.
+The clinics listed by state below will usually provide health care regardless of a patient’s ability to pay for their medical bills or whether they have insurance or not.
 They will rarely turn anyone away and services are for adults, children, and seniors among others.

 In many instances, a clinic may offer some health care services for free.
 Patients with no health insurance or whose policy does not cover the procedure that is required may not be charged in some cases.
 Many children and households living in poverty or Medicaid recipients can also use a free clinic.
 But if someone has a limited income, they may need to pay a small percentage of the total bill that is due for the medical care that was provided to them.

 The type of medical care and services provided by these clinics will vary by state, county, and the exact policies of the center.
 For example, some of the facilities may offer dental care, free prescription medications, general checkups, immunization shots, referrals to specialists, free eye exams, immunizations, assistance for diabetics, and more.
 While not as common, some health care centers offer emergency care too.
 However if someone is interested in what is exactly provided at a specific community clinic they will need to call the health care center and ask.